isabella232/Specs-18/Permissions/SimplifiedPermissions.md

    - Performing Tentacle upgrades

 ## 7. Administrators cannot do everything by default

 Currently members of the Administrators group can do everything, and this cannot be restricted.

 This is sometimes not desirable.
-In large organisations, often the person\s responsible for adminstering the Octopus server do not want to have permissions to, for example, deploy projects.
+In large organisations, often the person\s responsible for administering the Octopus server do not want to have permissions to, for example, deploy projects.

 In the new model, Administrators will have permissions to the "Octopus Server" object.
 They will have permissions to create Spaces.
 When creating a Space, they will be able to select the Owner group, which may be a group that they are not a member of; at that point they will not have any edit permissions to the Space.

 # Implementation thoughts

 I think it might be possible to use this approach as the way we model permissions (teams, etc.) but keep the existing code for how we assert permissions.
 When you authenticate with Octopus we build a PermissionSet with all the things you can do - I believe that same structure might still apply.

+The current API can serve as a starting point but we would new API that is strongly typed and document specific.
+Examples:

+- `ProjectAuthorization` should enforce that the user who includes a new variable set in a project needs to have `IncludeInProject` permission at the variable set level and `ProjectEdit` permission at the project level.
+- `DeploymentAuthorization` should enforce that  the user has `DeployTo` permission for all environments/tenants referenced by the deployment document.

 # Walk-through